varun985/Decentralised-Lottery-System/README.md

 # Decentralised-Lottery-System
 This Lottery smart contract harnesses Chainlink's VRF to introduce randomness to winner selection, providing a decentralized and transparent lottery experience on the Ethereum blockchain.
+This smart contract represents a decentralized lottery system built on the Ethereum blockchain, leveraging the Chainlink VRF (Verifiable Random Function) for secure and tamper-proof random number generation.
+The contract allows participants to enter the lottery by sending 1 ether, and the manager, who initiates and oversees the lottery, can trigger the process to pick a predefined number of winners.

+Upon the manager's request, the contract utilizes Chainlink's VRF to generate a random number, ensuring fairness in selecting winners.
+The selected winners receive their share of the total prize fund, and the lottery resets for the next round.

+Advantages of this smart contract include transparency, as the randomness of the selection process is secured by Chainlink's VRF, reducing the risk of manipulation.
+Additionally, the use of blockchain ensures immutability, providing a tamper-resistant record of lottery transactions.
+The decentralized nature of the lottery enhances accessibility and eliminates the need for a central authority, promoting trust and fairness among participants.
+Overall, the smart contract provides a secure and transparent solution for conducting lotteries on the Ethereum blockchain.